1 Introduction to Metawidget

 1

-Fields in correct order
+Properties in correct order

 Figure 1.3.
-Fields in correct order
+Properties in correct order

 1.1.5 Inspectors

 Introducing new annotations to improve the UI is not really in the spirit of the First Goal Of Metawidget.
 We'd much rather improve it by gathering information from existing sources.
-To demonstrate how Metawidget can adapt to different sources of metadata, add the following lines to Person (lines to add are highlighted):
+To demonstrate, we'll need an external source of metadata.
+Create a file called metawidget-metadata.xml in the same folder as your Main class:

 package com.myapp;